Designing MiFID II Best-Execution Reports for Buy-Side PMs

 Layer 1 — Policy compliance strip (top, always visible)

 A horizontal strip with the RTS 28 stated policy on one side and observed reality on the other.
 "Policy: 60% LSE, 25% Cboe, 10% Turquoise, 5% other."
 "Observed this quarter: 52% LSE, 31% Cboe, 12% Turquoise, 5% other."
 Red pill if drift exceeds a threshold the compliance team sets.
-This answers question 5 in 3 seconds and gives compliance something they can staple to the quarterly file.
+This answers question 5 in three seconds and gives compliance something they can staple to the quarterly file.

 Layer 2 — Venue attribution grid (middle, primary workspace)